CrookedGrin/maximum-override/README.md

 Select two items to compare them to each other.
 These can be any type of object on stage, including instances.
 Click "Swap" to change which is the source and which is the target of the overrides.

-By default, Maximum Override will collapse all the nodes have no overrides, but you can click the title of any node to expand and see its children.
+By default, Maximum Override will collapse all the nodes that don't contain overrides, but you can click the title of any node to expand and see its children.

 To save space while you work, you can also collapse the header, and the interface window will collapse as well.